Mrs. Tori Walls, West View Elementary Music Teacher and Choral Director, Accompanist for District Six Honors Chorus

 She joined the District Six faculty in 2017.
 In addition to teaching music at Roebuck Elementary Mrs. Perry is the Intermediate Band Director at the Lawson Academy of the Arts at Converse College.
 Mrs. Perry has a full studio of private students who consistently earn top ratings in local, regional, state, and national competitions.
 Before working in District Six Mrs. Perry worked five years as the music teacher at Advent Children’s Center.

 Mrs. Perry earned her Bachelor’s Degree in music education from Converse College.
 Her professional affiliations include the National Association for Music Educators, South Carolina Music Educators Association, as well as the American Choral Directors Association.
 Mrs. Perry enjoys performing regularly at her Church as well as playing professional performances around the area.
-Mrs. Perry enjoys traveling the world with her husband Dalton Perry.
-Music and travel are her biggest passions in life.
+Mrs. Perry enjoys traveling the world with her husband Dalton Perry, and they recently welcomed a baby boy in 2020.
+Along with her family, music and travel are her biggest passions in life.